Arsenal go seven clear as Ramsey sinks old club

 Tony Pulis's first game in charge of basement club Crystal Palace ended in a 1-0 defeat at Norwich City.

-Liverpool, Chelsea and Manchester City play on Sunday, when eighth-placed champions Manchester United visit faltering Tottenham Hotspur.
+Liverpool, Chelsea and Manchester City play on Sunday, when seventh-placed champions Manchester United visit faltering Tottenham Hotspur.

+Ramsey, born in the Cardiff commuter town of Caerphilly in 1990, was 16 years and 124 days old when he became the youngest player in the club's history in 2007, eclipsing the record of former Wales and Liverpool striker John Toshack.

+He had returned to Cardiff once before as an Arsenal player, following his five million pounds move to the capital, for an FA Cup tie at Ninian Park in 2009 when he was substituted after 59 minutes of a goalless draw.

 CARDIFF OVATION

-Arsenal's Ramsey got his first goal in the 29th minute in Wales after timing his arrival into the penalty area perfectly and glancing a fine header from Mesut Ozil's cross beyond keeper David Marshall to give Arsene Wenger's side the lead.
+In the 29th minute he timed his arrival into the penalty area perfectly and glanced a fine header from Mesut Ozil's cross beyond keeper David Marshall to give Arsene Wenger's side the lead.

-The 22-year-old Ramsey, who left Cardiff for Arsenal for five million pounds in 2008, did not celebrate in front of his former supporters and they in turn gave the midfielder an ovation of their own.
+Ramsey did not celebrate in front of his former supporters, and in turn they gave the midfielder an ovation of their own.

 In the final minute, following another slick Arsenal attack, Ramsey drilled home his side's third and his eighth goal in the league this term.